THE FIRST HOMECOMPUTER: THE COMMODORE VIC-20

 exchanged worldwide - and in this way important pioneer work for today's internet was

-done in the process.
+done in

 THE DECLINE OF COMMODORE